 - large eggs

-Bring the water to a rolling boil over medium-high heat.
+Bring the water to a rolling boil over high heat, which typically takes 5-7 minutes depending on your pot size and stove.

-Using a slotted spoon or tongs, carefully transfer the boiled eggs from the pot to a bowl filled with ice water.
+Using a slotted spoon, carefully transfer the cooked eggs from the pot to an ice water bath and let them sit for at least 14 minutes.